writecrow/text_processing/README.md

 #### conversion tools

+* convert_to_utf8.py is a command-line script for semi-intelligently converting files from known encoding formats into the UTF-8 charset.
+It will convert entire directories or individual files, and can either overwrite the files or put them in a parallel `output` directory

 * cp1251_to_utf8.py is a python script which converts files encoded in Windows 1251 into UTF-8

 * Mass_directory_unzipper.py is a python script that loops through all folders in a current directory and looks inside them for zipfiles.
 If zipfiles exist, this script will unzip them and place the contents into a regular folder of the same name as the zip file.